AlexMcComb/contentful-conditional-ui-extension/README.md

 `contentful space use --environment-id (Environemnt name)`

-Push a development version to your space
+Next, push a development version to your space and create a build folder

 `npm run start`

-Be sure to add the extension to Contentful.
+Be sure to add the extension to Contentful, and make sure the fields match the content type json.

 `Settings -> Extensions -> Add Extension -> Install from Github` -> add a link to the extensions.json file